MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 By default, the user settings which are common between the Microsoft Office Suite 2016 applications synchronize between computers.
 Use the policy setting to prevent the user settings which are common between the Microsoft Office Suite 2016 applications from synchronization between computers.

 - If you enable this policy setting, the user settings which are common between the Microsoft Office Suite 2016 applications continue to synchronize.
 - If you disable this policy setting, the user settings which are common between the Microsoft Office Suite 2016 applications are excluded from the synchronization settings.
-If any of the Microsoft Office Suite 2016 applications are enabled, this policy setting should not be disabled.
+If any of the Microsoft Office Suite 2016 applications are enabled, this policy setting shouldn't be disabled.
-- If you do not configure this policy setting, any defined values will be deleted.
+- If you don't configure this policy setting, any defined values will be deleted.
 <!-- MicrosoftOffice2016Common-Description-End -->

 <!-- MicrosoftOffice2016Common-Editable-Begin -->